nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2c.
 The user specified to force the unassigning of a Vendor.
     * 2c1.
-System displays the contact as no longer being designated as a vendor and with no tasks assigned to them, in the list of contacts.
+System displays the contact as no longer being designated as a Vendor and with no tasks assigned to them, in the list of contacts.

       Use case ends.